 One dynamic vehicle for enhancing faculty career flexibility is the vision of OneMiddlebury.
-Middlebury’s increasingly elaborate structure with its constellation of programs and affiliated entities (Monterey Institute for International Studies, Middlebury Language Schools, C.V.
-Starr Middlebury Schools Abroad, and Bread Loaf School of English) offers a new set of opportunities for the undergraduate faculty.
+Middlebury’s increasingly elaborate structure with its constellation of programs and affiliated entities (Middlebury Institute of International Studies at Monterey, Middlebury Language Schools, Middlebury C.V.
+Starr Schools Abroad, and Middlebury Bread Loaf School of English) offers a new set of opportunities for the undergraduate faculty.
 6 out of 8 faculty proposals submitted in November 2010 were funded, and a second call for proposals is forthcoming.
 Contact the Dean of Faculty's office for more information.

 Research Leave / Sabbatical Program

 Leaves of absence are granted to enhance the scholarly and teaching capacity of the individual faculty member and to promote the general interest of the College.

 This policy covers all nonacademic leaves of absence including medical, parental, and family related issues as noted.

 Our 2006 Strategic Plan calls for a reduction of the teaching load of the faculty.
 Our teaching expectations, adopted in 2011, are available on the Educational Affairs Committee website.

 Timing of Tenure and Full Professor Review